-This structure of the research plan applies to applications for special funding for research on ‘key areas of green and digital transition’.
+This structure of the research plan applies to applications for special RRF funding for research on key areas of green and digital transition.

 The maximum length of the research plan is 15 pages.
 The font is Source Sans Pro (font size 12 pt, line spacing 1.15 and margins 20 mm).
-All bibliographic references must be added directly into the text, for example as follows: (Author(s) Year or [number]).
+The paper size is A4.
+All bibliographic references must be added directly into the text, for example as follows: (author(s) year) or [number].
 You cannot use footnotes.
 The list of references (no more than 2 pages) does not count towards the length of the plan.

-Fill in the sections of the plan where applicable and according the practices of your own discipline.
+Fill in the sections of the plan where applicable, according to the practices of your own discipline.

 - See the How-to guides for the online services on our website for the technical instructions.

 1.1.
 Significance of research project in relation to current knowledge, research-based starting points:

 - How the project and the methods used are linked to previous international and/or national research (state of the art)